camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eks-helm.md

 ---
 id: eks-helm
-title: "Install Camunda 8 on EKS cluster"
+title: "Install Camunda 8 on an EKS cluster"
 description: "Set up the Camunda 8 environment with Helm and an optional DNS setup on Amazon EKS."
 ---